 Philip Maher had three crops, namely potatoes for his family and a small amount of turnips and mangel-wurtzel for his animals, probably his milchers who would benefit from an enriched diet.
 Conversely, crops grown in the Windsor CSD displayed a much greater variety.
 Farmers grew turnips (instead of mangels), potatoes, oats, barley, wheat, carrots and other root vegetables, tobacco, peas, apples and other fruits, turnips, beans, rye, buckwheat, and corn.

-In 1871, the Philip Maher farm produced more slaughtered meat, except for mutton, and more butter and wool, than the average-sized farm in the Windsor CSD.
+In 1871, the Philip Maher farm produced more slaughtered meat, except for mutton, and more butter and wool, than the average farm in the Windsor CSD.
 Maher reported slaughtering two cattle and two swine, and producing 300 pounds of butter and 50 pounds of wool.
 For the Windsor CSD, the average farmer slaughtered 1.2 cows, 4.1 sheep, and 1.3 swine per farm.
 The Windsor CSD also had 23,683 pounds of butter and 2,581 pounds of wool, which is 199 pounds of butter and 21.7 pounds of wool per farm.
 The Windsor CSD additionally produced 1,200 pounds of homemade cheese, 1,502 pounds of honey, 1,935 yards of homemade cloth or flannel, and 16,073 pounds of maple sugar.
 Maher’s reported 21,500 cords of firewood was 83.67 percent of the total 25,694 cords of firewood reported by the entire Windsor CSD.
-The average Windsor farm produced approximately 35.5 cords of firewood, which is more than the average household needed for cooking and warmth.
+The average Windsor farm produced approximately 36 cords of firewood, which is more than the average household needed for cooking and warmth.
 Farmers could sell their surplus firewood to those in the area who needed it–professionals, such as teachers and lawyers, who may not have lived on farms.
 They may have also shipped their surplus wood via railway to supply Montreal with firewood, sold it to nearby pulp mills, or sold it to timber suppliers such as Philip Maher.

 The Windsor CSD had poorer agricultural land than did townships located closer to the St. Lawrence River.
 This may be why the Windsor CSD was relatively undeveloped at the time the 1871 Census of Canada was taken.
 Philip Maher may have realized that because of poor soils farming in the area would never provide more than subsistence living.
 Montreal, an urban centre located approximately 100 km away by rail, was in need of firewood for cooking, heating, and industry and Maher may have set about to meet that need by providing firewood from his 161.8 ha of land.
 He may also have been supplying wood to local pulp mills.
 According to testimony given during a court case between the Canada Paper Company and the British American Land Company that took place May 26, 1882 stumpage was worth about $.20 cents per cord.
 Maher’s 21,500 cords listed on his 1871 census return would have been worth, by 1882 prices, $4,300.
 Moreover, if one acre (.4 ha) of forest yields approximately 20 cords of wood, then Maher’s 21,500 cords represented 1,025 acres of deforested land.
-Finally, Maher’s 161.8 ha would have produced 8,000 cords, 13,500 less than he reports.
+Finally, Maher’s 161.8 ha would have produced 8,000 cords, 13,500 less than he reported.
 Therefore, Maher must have had tickets to clear other tracts of land but was stockpiling the cordwood on his 161.8 ha parcel.
 Maher does not report any oxen or draught horses on his 16.2 ha.
 Thus, he must have outsourced this element of his forestry business.
 By keeping the number of his farm animals low, doing away with pasture entirely, and putting all his cleared land in hay, he was able to keep his feed deficit low.
 Being situated near a railway not only made it relatively easy to transport firewood, but it also made it relatively easy to acquire any grains needed to satisfy his animals’ feed deficits.
-Whereas a family farm provides a place to put down roots and for generations to live on over time, the business of forest extraction does not necessarily offer the same advantage.
+Whereas a family farm provides a place to put down roots and for generations to live on overtime, the business of forest extraction does not necessarily offer the same advantage.
 As Maher moved from farming into the timber business, first as a lumberman, and later as a timber merchant, he and his family moved to new locations as stands of forest were cut and Maher sought new forests to exploit.
 Eventually, he moved his family to the State of Maine, just across the border from where he had conducted his Canadian business.
 Given that he had been in trouble with the law in 1878 over an unscrupulous acquisition of land (see note 6), one wonders if he left Canada, not only to continue and expand in forestry, but to leave the court’s jurisdiction and, thereby, avoid legal altercations.

 “Philip Maher,” Maine, U.S., Death Records, 1761-1907, Ancestry.com.
 The death certificate form asks for the name and nationality of the parents of the deceased person.